-Christie climbed into the car and we drove out of the school grounds, the radio playing as she turned to me and almost shrieked, "Holy shit, Taylor!!
+Christie climbed into the car and we drove out of the school grounds, the radio playing as she turned to me and almost shrieked, "Holy shit, Taylor!
 How HOT is Michael!?
 I think I like him.
-Yes, I most defiantly do.
+Yes, I most definitely do.
 Do you think he likes me back?
 I can't wait 'til Monday!
 And oh my god, James Stirling was looking fine tonight, as usual, and I noticed you guys talking a bunch, what's going on there?"

 I laughed at her, "C'mon Christie, of course Michael has a thing for you, you guys were flirting non-stop."

 She sighed happily, and turned the radio up, singing along as we drove through the streets to our neighbourhood.

 I rested my head on the cool glass of the window, leaning back into the soft seat, and tried to finally relax, wondering at the same time why I had just purposefully avoided the topic of James Stirling with my best friend.